The End (Lost): Retrospective reviews

+Praise for the series finale often focuses on emotional gravitas and character development.
 Writing in September 2014, Tom Eames of Digital Spy defended the finale, explaining that, although "divisive and controversial", it was "a beautiful piece of television".
 He stated: "It had returning characters, tears, action, romance and as happy an ending as possible for a show like Lost."
 Cory Barker of TV.com also retrospectively reviewed the episode positively, naming it one of his all-time favorite series finales, and describing it as "emotionally satisfying" and "jam-packed with amazing moments".
 Entertainment Weekly listed "The End" as the seventh best series finale ever, describing it as "a high-energy epic romp".
+A decade after the series wrapped, Justin Kirkland of Esquire praised the finale, describing it as "on par, and expected from some of the greatest television of today".

-Reception from audiences continues to be mixed: as of April 2014, an ongoing poll for E! states that 53.87% of the audience loathed the finale, while the remaining 46.13% loved it.
-In 2021, eleven years after the episode was broadcast, respondents to a survey conducted by the website OnBuy.com name "The End" as the most disappointing series finale ever, with its receiving 27.3% of the vote.
+Reception from audiences continues to be mixed: as of April 2014, an ongoing poll for E! states that 53.87% of the audience disliked the finale, while the remaining 46.13% liked it.
+In 2021, 11 years after the episode was broadcast, respondents to a survey conducted by the website OnBuy.com name "The End" as the most disappointing series finale ever, with its receiving 27.3% of the vote.

-Awards
+Awards and nominations

 The episode was nominated in eight categories for the 62nd Primetime Emmy Awards, the most Emmy nominations for a Lost episode.
 The episode was nominated for Primetime Emmy Awards in the categories of Outstanding Directing for a Drama Series and Outstanding Writing for a Drama Series.
 For the Creative Arts Emmy Awards, "The End" won for Outstanding Single-Camera Picture Editing for a Drama Series, while other nominations included Outstanding Sound Editing for a Series, Outstanding Sound Mixing for a Comedy or Drama Series, Outstanding Music Composition for a Series (Original Dramatic Score).